microsoft/WhatTheHack/060-SynapseAndDatabricks/Student/Challenge-01.md

 The overall goal of this hackathon is to take data from 2 different data sources and combine them into consolidated tables so that the business user(s) consuming this data do not realize that it originated from different data sets

 We will use the AdventureWorksLT and WideWorldImporters SQL databases for our source data.

+For this hackathon you will use Azure Synapse and/or Azure Databricks to copy data from these source systems and format them appropriately for business user consumption by utilizing a three-tiered data architecture.
+In this challenge, we will start out with the first tier; __Bronze__.

 ## Description